-may cover hyperbaric oxygen therapy, if the therapy is administered in a chamber (including a one-person unit) and you have one of these conditions:
+may cover hyperbaric oxygen therapy, if you get the therapy in a chamber (including a one-person unit) and you have one of these conditions:

 - Acute carbon monoxide intoxication